-"Import Competition and Internal Firm Network: Establishment-level Analysis", with Ziho Park (University of Chicago)
+"Import Competition and Firms' Internal Networks: Establishment-level Analysis", with Ziho Park (University of Chicago)

-Abstract: Using a dataset of US establishments with their firm affiliation, we find that establishments owned by multi-sector parent companies are more likely to reduce employments if the parents are more exposed to import competition from China ("China shock").
-This finding holds (i) conditional on establishments' direct exposure to the China shock and (ii) by measuring parent-level exposure by only considering parent-owned establishments with different industry codes (at SIC 4-digit level).
-Also, this finding holds for both manufacturing and non-manufacturing establishments.
-This implies that establishment-level employments are strongly affected shocks from different sectors through within-firm sectoral networks created by multi-sector parent companies.
-Finally, we construct a sector-level measure of exposure to Chinese import competition from other sectors arising through internal firm networks, and show that the spillover effects even hold at the sectoral aggregate level.
-This implies that general equilibrium adjustments within-sector do not neutralize our findings.
+Abstract: Using a dataset of US establishments with their firm affiliation, we find that an establishment owned by a multi-sector parent company is more likely to reduce employment if the parent is more exposed to the import competition from China ("China shock").
+This finding holds (i) conditional on the establishment's direct exposure to the China shock and (ii) by measuring the parent-level exposure by only considering parent-owned establishments with different industry codes (at the SIC 4-digit level).
+Also, this result holds for both manufacturing and non-manufacturing establishments.
+This implies that establishment-level employment is strongly affected by import competition in other sectors linked through within-firm sectoral networks created by multi-sector parent companies.
+Finally, we show that general equilibrium adjustments within sectors do not neutralize our finding-at the sectoral aggregate level, we show that sector-level employment is sensitive to the Chinese import competition in other sectors linked through within-firm sectoral networks.
+This is a novel propagation channel of China shocks across sectors.